Unusual wave-packet spreading and entanglement dynamics in non-Hermitian disordered many-body systems: Effects of finite size and non-equilibrium steady state

 \section{Effects of finite size and non-equilibrium steady state}

 Let us comment on the effects of system size.
-In the three raws of panels in Fig. \ref{fig_L1} we compare the evolution of the entanglement entropies: (a-d) $S_{\rm tot} (t)$, (e-h) $S_{\rm num} (t)$, and (i-l) $S_{\rm conf} (t)$ for systems of different system size $L$.
+In the three raws of panels in Fig. \ref{fig_L1} we compare the evolution of the entanglement entropies: (i-a)-(i-d) $S_{\rm tot} (t)$, (ii-a)-(ii-d) $S_{\rm num} (t)$, and (iii-a)-(iii-d) $S_{\rm conf} (t)$ for systems of different system size $L$.
 Note that the entropies are normalized by the ``Page value'',\cite{Pagesan} given in the case of $N_A=N_B=L/2$ as

 Note that $S_{\rm Page}$ is proportional to the size $L$ of the system; if plotted curves; i.e. the entanglement entropies calculated at different system size $L$ are size independent, then it means that that entropy obeys the volume law in the range of parameters in question.
 In the Hermitian case the magnitude of $S_{\rm tot} (t)$ is size independent\cite{Trans3,EEsys} at the stage of initial quick growth (area law), while its saturated value after duration of a long enough time is size-dependent ($\propto L$), obeying a volume law\cite{Abanin_log,BPM}.
-In the first raw of Fig. \ref{fig_L1} [panels (a-d); different panels correspond to different strength of disorder $W$. $g$ is fixed at $g=0.6$.] the total entanglement entropy $S_{\rm num} (t)/S_{\rm Page}$ is plotted at different system size $L$.
-In panel (a): $W=1.6\ll W_c$; at $g=0.6$, $W_c=2\Gamma_0 e^g\simeq 3.6$ in the non-interacting limit, while here, in the interacting case $V=2\neq 0$ the critical value of $W=W_c^{(V=2)}$ is expected to be slightly larger than this value.
-In this regime of weak $W$, $S_{\rm num} (t)$ shows after a quick initial growth, a second growth that shows a damped oscillatory behavior, then after some time ($t\sim 10^1$) it converges to a saturated value.
-The magnitude of $S_{\rm tot} (t)/S_{\rm Page}$ is clearly decreasing with the increase of $L$ in panel (a), implying an area-law behavior, while in panel (b-c) [$W=4.0$ in panel (b), $W=6.4$ in panel (c); both values of $W$ are assumed to be not far from $W_c^{(V=2)}$] it becomes size dependent at its maximum ($t\simeq 3-7\times 10^1$), suggesting a volume-law behavior.
-As $W$ is further increased [panel (d): $W=8.8$], the second growth of $S_{\rm num} (t)$ (a linear growth region in the logarithmic time scale) lasts longer, and the maximum of $S_{\rm num} (t)$ is not really achieved in the time scale shown in the panel.
+In the first raw of Fig. \ref{fig_L1} [panels (i-a)-(i-d); different panels correspond to different strength of disorder $W$. $g$ is fixed at $g=0.6$.] the total entanglement entropy $S_{\rm num} (t)/S_{\rm Page}$ is plotted at different system size $L$.
+The magnitude of $S_{\rm tot} (t)/S_{\rm Page}$ is clearly decreasing with the increase of $L$ in panel (i-a), implying an area-law behavior, while in panel (i-b)-(i-c) [$W=4.0$ in panel (i-b), $W=6.4$ in panel (i-c); both values of $W$ are assumed to be not far from $W_c^{(V=2)}$] it becomes size dependent at its maximum ($t\simeq 3-7\times 10^1$), suggesting a volume-law behavior.
+As $W$ is further increased [panel (i-d): $W=8.8$], the second growth of $S_{\rm num} (t)$ (a linear growth region in the logarithmic time scale) lasts longer, and the maximum of $S_{\rm num} (t)$ is not really achieved in the time scale shown in the panel.